arunseta432/Toropal_Counter/README.md

-# toropal_counter
+# Counter

-A new Flutter project.
+A new Counter project.

 ## Getting Started